USAJOBS/ATP-Support/job-announcement-playbook/details/required-documents.md

 </div>
 <div class="usajobs-recruitment-joa-playbook-details__do-not">
   <h4><span class="fa fa-times"></span> Do Not</h4>
-  * Do not include this text if your agency does not required transcripts.
+  * Include this text if your agency does not require transcripts.
-  * Do not include this text in other sections.
+  * Include this text in other sections.
-  * Do not repeat this information.
+  * Repeat this information.
 </div>
 </div>